Healthdirect Free Australian health advice you can count on.

 Changes to your hormone levels

-Girls who have just started their periods and women going through menopause are more likely to have irregular periods, which can be confused with bleeding between periods.
+If you have just started your periods or are in perimenopause (the time approaching menopause), you may have irregular periods.
+This can be confused with bleeding between periods.

 Use of hormonal contraception

-Breakthrough bleeding should stop after 1 or 2 months.
-Your periods will usually become more regular within 6 months.
-Bleeding between periods can also happen if you forget to take one of your oral contraceptive pills.
+Bleeding between periods can also happen if you forget to take one or more of your oral contraceptive pills.

 Infections and injury

-Vaginal bleeding between periods may be the result of an infection in the vagina, cervix or uterus.
-Some sexually transmitted infections, like chlamydia or gonorrhoea, can cause bleeding.
-A yeast infection, or vaginal thrush, can also cause vaginal irritation and bleeding.
+Vaginal bleeding between periods may be the result of an infection in your vagina, cervix or uterus.
+Some sexually transmitted infections, like chlamydia, can cause bleeding.

-An injury to the vulva, vagina or cervix can cause bleeding between periods.
-Injuries can result from a variety of methods, including from rough sexual activity or incorrectly inserting or removing something into the vagina, like a tampon.
+An injury to your vulva, vagina or cervix can cause bleeding between periods.
+Injuries can be from:

 Endometriosis